About Louisiana Destinations

 Thanks for sharing this travel journey with us today.

-Our ancestors are all of Cajun or French descent, and our family roots are from the Bayou Lafourche area and nearby towns of Paincourtville, Napoleonville, Plattenville and Labadieville.
-We are a blend of Boudreaux, Fremin, Gautreaux, Thibodeaux, Prejean, and Bourg.
+Our ancestors are all of Cajun or French descent who arrived in Louisiana in 1785, and our family roots are from the Bayou Lafourche area and nearby towns of Paincourtville, Napoleonville, Plattenville and Labadieville in South Louisiana.
+We are a blend of Fremin, Bourg, Boudreaux, Gautreaux, Thibodeaux, and Prejean.
+Looking back into our ancestry, we have relatives named Aucoin, Herbert, LeBlanc, Jaunet and Girror.
 My grandfather worked in the sugar cane fields along the bayou and my father in the sawmills in White Castle.

 Curious visitor at the Louisiana State Capitol